nitrite/nitrite-java/README.md

 -   Schemaless document collection and object repository
 -   In-memory / file-based store
--   Pluggable storage engines - mvstore, mapdb, rocksdb
+-   Pluggable storage engines - mvstore, rocksdb
--   ACID transaction
+-   Transaction support
 -   Schema migration
+-   Simple Index
--   Indexing
+-   Compound Index
 -   Full text search
--   Both way replication via Nitrite DataGate server
 -   Very fast, lightweight and fluent API
--   Android compatibility (API Level 19)
+-   Android compatibility (API Level 24)

 ## Kotlin Extension

 Nitrite has a kotlin extension called **Potassium Nitrite** for kotlin developers.
-Visit [here](https://github.com/nitrite/nitrite-java/tree/develop/potassium-nitrite) for more details.
+Visit [here](https://github.com/nitrite/nitrite-java/tree/main/potassium-nitrite) for more details.

+## Flutter Version

+If you are looking for Nitrite for Flutter/Dart, head over to [nitrite-flutter](https://github.com/nitrite/nitrite-flutter).

 ## Getting Started with Nitrite

-**NOTE:** There are breaking api changes in version 4.x.x.
+**NOTE:** There are breaking api changes in version 4.x.
 So please exercise caution when upgrading from 3.x.x
 especially for **package name changes**.

 ### How To Install